needle-mirror/com.unity.sentis/Documentation~/create-a-new-model.md

         }

         // Set up the input data types and shapes for the model as `InputDef`s.
-        // Our dot product operates on two vector tensors of the same size `d`.
+        // Our dot product operates on two vector tensors of the same size `6`.
         (InputDef, InputDef) inputDefs =
         (
-            new InputDef(DataType.Float, new TensorShape(1, 2, 3)),
+            new InputDef(DataType.Float, new TensorShape(6)),
-            new InputDef(DataType.Float, new TensorShape(1, 2, 3))
+            new InputDef(DataType.Float, new TensorShape(6))
         );

         // Build the model using the `Compile` method.